State guide

 Route overview

-Use the route overview when South Carolina needs to be compared with the rest of Route 17.
+Use Route 17 overview when South Carolina needs to be compared with the rest of Route 17.